ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Experiments

 \section{Experiments}

-\paragraph{Experimental Setting.} Our experiments were conducted using LLaVA-NeXT-7B/13B models \cite{liu2024llavanext} on a total of twelve benchmarks, including eight for image understanding and four for video understanding.
-More details on benchmarks and comparing methods can be found in \Cref{app:exp_setting}.
+\paragraph{Experimental Setting.} We evaluate ToDRE over multiple prevalent LVLMs (including LLaVA-NeXT-7B/13B \cite{liu2024llavanext}, Qwen2.5-VL-7B-Instruct \cite{bai2025qwen25vl}, and InternVL2-8B \cite{internvl2}) and twelve widely adopted benchmarks (including eight on image understanding tasks and four on video understanding tasks).
+More details on the benchmarks, network backbones, and comparison methods can be found in the Appendix.